TimCosby/Facebook-Id-to-Username/README.md

-Match facebook ids to names
+# Match facebook ids to names
 Intended purpose:
-Find out whose snooping through your feed
+Find out whose snooping through your facebook profile

 Place a file named "id.txt" in the root.